-It is this time of year that I along with many others in the UK find difficult.
+Do you find this time of year difficult?
+I would like to let you know that you are not alone.
 The days are short with low light levels and outside it is cold and damp.
-SAD is common with 1 in 50 people having mood disturbances in the winter months.
+Seasonal Affective Disorder (SAD) is common with 1 in 50 people having mood disturbances in the winter months.

-When the weather is bad, I don’t feel like stepping outside, but once I do, I feel so much better for it.
-I walk briskly, getting my heart-rate up slightly.
+When the weather is bad, it can be hard to step outside, but I bet that once you do, you feel so much better for it.
+Walk briskly and get the heart rate up slightly.
 The endorphins must kick in because when you come back home you are likely to be in a happier mood with increased energy.

-As well as getting outside every day, I take daily homeopathic remedies for Seasonal Affective Disorder.
-I have been taking these remedies for quite a few years during the Winter.
-I can definitely feel the difference.
+As well as getting outside every day, there are homeopathic remedies for Seasonal Affective Disorder.

-What is Seasonal Affective Disorder and what are the symptoms?
+What is Seasonal Affective Disorder (SAD) and what are the symptoms?

 SAD is when mood changes with a change in seasons or time of the year.
 You may start to feel ‘down’ when days get shorter in the Autumn and Winter and then start to feel better in the Spring when the days get longer again.